pohl-michel/2D-MR-image-prediction/README.md

      - [unbiased online recurrent optimization (UORO)](https://arxiv.org/abs/1702.05043)
      - [sparse one-step approximation (SnAp-1)](https://arxiv.org/abs/2006.07232)
      - [decoupled neural interfaces (DNI)](http://proceedings.mlr.press/v70/jaderberg17a.html)
- - encoder-only transformers (population-based and sequence-specific models).
+ - encoder-only transformers (population-based and sequence-specific models)
  - linear autoregressive baselines, including ordinary least-squares (OLS) regression and least-mean-squares (LMS)

-For cine-MRI prediction, the deformation vector field between the initial and current frames estimated using the Lucas–Kanade optical-flow algorithm.
+For cine-MRI prediction, the deformation vector field between the initial and current frames is estimated using the Lucas–Kanade optical-flow algorithm.
 This vector field is projected onto a low-dimensional subspace computed via PCA, and the projection coordinates are forecast using one of the time-series forecasting algorithms listed above.
 Lastly, the initial frame is warped using the predicted deformations to generate frame forecasts.

 The main application is respiratory motion forecasting, encompassing prediction of thoraco-abdominal external-marker positions and 2D cine-MRI sequences.
 However, the algorithms implemented are more general and can be applied to the prediction of other multivariate time series and quasi-periodic, simple videos.